zawyar/hackathon/README.md

 # Codeshop

-Codeshop is a stock-image platform where you can buy licenses to stock imagery which can then be used without worrying about copyright strikes.
+Codeshop is a video-game platform where you can buy licenses to video games which can then be used perpetually.
 The main features of code-shop are as follows:

 ## Public/Private cryptographic keys